Kiwumulo-Nickson/Sanitation/README.md

 2. Checkout to the Master Branch.
 >  git checkout master

+2a.
+Pull the recent changes .
+>  git pull

-3. Install dependencies with npm :
+2b.
+Install dependencies with npm :

     > ` npm install`